django-cms/django-cms/docs/contributing/testing.rst

 Use ``--vanilla`` to bypass the advanced testing system and use the built-in Django test command.

+Use ``--migrate`` to run migrations during tests.

+To use a different database, set the ``DATABASE_URL`` environment variable to a dj-database-url compatible value.

 Using X virtual framebuffer for headless frontend testing
 ---------------------------------------------------------